 - Skin pathogens (Streptococcus pyogenes, Staphylococcus aureus) may cause impetigo or folliculitis.

 - Non-sexually transmitted bacterial pathogens include Str. pneumoniae, Haemophilus influenzae, Neisseria meningitidis, Shigella, Yersinia entercolitica and Escherichia coli.
 Mixed bacterial cultures may indicate poor hygiene.

 - Sexually transmitted bacterial causes include trichomoniasis, chlamydia and gonorrhoea.

 - Infestations with pinworms, lice and scabies.
 Pinworms are common in children; they may move from the anus to the vagina where they cause itching especially at night time.
-Lice are however rarely seen in prepubertal girls whom lack pubic hair.
+Lice are however rarely seen in prepubertal girls who lack pubic hair.

 - Viral causes may include molluscum contagiosum, genital herpes and genital warts.

-- In infants still in napkins, candidiasis may cause napkin dermatitis but older children are not prone to candida infections.
+- In infants still in napkins, candidiasis may cause napkin dermatitis but older prepubertal children are not prone to candida infections.

 - Fungal infections such as and tinea are rarely the cause of pruritus vulvae in prepubertal females.